wasabia/flutter_gl/flutter_gl/README.md

 Used by [three_dart](https://github.com/wasabia/three_dart)

-## OpenGL ES API
+## OpenGL API

-Now the api is similar to WebGL
+the api is similar to WebGL

-## How to use
-Now this is only support draw to FBO. then share the FBO texture to Native side.
+only support draw to FBO. then share the FBO texture to Native side.

 ### import